swarmvault install

 • --agent <agent> — Target agent.
 Common direct-rule targets include codex, claude, cursor, goose, pi, gemini, opencode, aider, copilot, trae, claw, droid, kiro, hermes, antigravity, vscode, kilo, and devin; extended coding-agent targets receive a project-level skill bundle at that tool's conventional skills directory.

 • --scope <project|user> — Choose project-local or user-level install targets when the agent supports both.
 The CLI defaults to project scope.
+For Claude, --scope user installs the skill, hook, and settings once under ~/.claude for all repos; the hook no-ops in repos without a compiled graph report.

 • --hook — Install hook or plugin support when the target agent exposes a project hook surface